 - Here’s good news for those whose Flash-based courses which were developed in Lectora.
 There’s no need to go through any of these methods since older versions of Lectora produce HTML output.
 The content from your already published Flash-based courses can be directly selected and used in the HTML5 version of the course, unlike other popular authoring tools such as Captivate, Storyline, and iSpring to name a few.

-- Although the content from your Flash-based online courses can be retrieved using the 3 methods, it can be a time-consuming and tedious process.
+- Although the content from your Flash-based online courses can be retrieved using the three methods, it can be a time-consuming and tedious process.
 Is there a better way to utilize and convert your Flash-based courses to HTML5 when there are no source files?
-Opting for the Record Conversion Methodology – the basic level of conversion is the method to go for!
+Opting for the Record Conversion Methodology – the basic level of converting Flash to HTML5 is the method to go for!

 Your existing courses will be played and recorded by a screen capture program of an authoring tool, providing the output in a MP4 format.

-But, what if your Flash-based eLearning courses have complex interactivities or the courses are too lengthy for mobile learning, or perhaps you want to translate them into multiple languages as well?
+But, what if your Flash-based eLearning courses have complex interactivities or the courses are too lengthy for mobile learning?
+Or perhaps while converting Flash to HTML5, you want to translate courses into multiple languages as well?
 In such situations, there are other methods of Flash to HTML5 conversion.
-If you want to know the entire gamut of eLearning, download our free eBook ‘Flash to HTML5 eLearning Conversion: The 4 ‘R’s That Matter’.
+If you want to know the entire gamut of eLearning conversion, download our free eBook ‘Flash to HTML5 eLearning Conversion: The 4 ‘R’s That Matter’.